JHR1986/johnhenryroche-ms4-youngirishartists/README.md

     - About Page: A main jumbotron about section containing a link to the Artworks page, and 8 cards below detailing the management team of Young Irish Artists with their names and contact information.
     - Artworks Page: A main jumbotron section with filtering options, and cards below detailing the artworks on offer.
     - Art Styles Page: A main jumbotron section and cards below detailing the artworks on offer in respect of a certain style of art.
-    - Art Styles Page: A main jumbotron section and cards below detailing the special offers on sale in respect of the artworks.
+    - Specials Page: A main jumbotron section and cards below detailing the special offers on sale in respect of the artworks.
     - Artworks Detail Page: When an artworks is selected, a prominent image of the artwork with details and buttons to add the item to bag, increase quantity or keep shopping.
     - Shopping Bag Page: Details of the item to be purhased, as well as the cost information, and buttons to keep shopping or to continue to secure checkout.
     - Checkout Page: Form to the be filled out (with information already populated if logged in) in respect of address and card number, and details of the purchase.
     - Success Page: Confirmation page that product has been purhcased, which confirms that email has been sent to user and details of purchaser are clearly listed.
-    - A main jumbotron artists section containing a link to the Artworks page, and 12 cards below detailing the artists represented by Young Irish Artists with their names and education information (college, graduation year).
+    - Artists Page: A main jumbotron artists section containing a link to the Artworks page, and 12 cards below detailing the artists represented by Young Irish Artists with their names and education information (college, graduation year).
     - Register Page: Form to be filled out in order to be registered, with two buttons allowing user to go back to login or to register.
     - Allauth Pages: Allauth has various pages relating to email verification, logout etc.
     - Login Page: Username and Password to be filled out in order login, with two buttons allowing user to go back to home page or to login.